Emsu/prophet/docs/tutorial.rst

                                     BollingerData(),
                                     BollingerEventStudy())

 .. note:: Please see the source code of :code:`prophet.data` for an example of a data generator.
 Data generators don't have to just pull raw data though like :class:`prophet.data.YahooCloseData` does.
-For instace, you can generate correlation data based off the price data.
+For instance, you can generate correlation data based off the price data.
 Prophet encourages you to logically separate out different steps in your analysis.

 The :attr:`name` attribute of each of the generators is the key on the :attr:`data` object at which the generated data is stored.
 This data object is passed into each of the data generators.
 For example, since the :class:`YahooCloseData` object has the name "prices", we can use the price data in the :class:`BollingerData` that we execute right after.